smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ### Launching an app (alternative solution)

 If the user taps on an app icon and
-  a) and the app is listed as per `UpdateAppList` (app is set with `enabled=true`)
+1. app is set with `enabled=true` (app listed as per `UpdateAppList`) then
-    1. HMI should use `OnAppActivated` to Core to trigger app activation
+     - HMI should use `OnAppActivated` to Core to trigger app activation
-    2. Core recognizes the app is not connected.
+     - Core recognizes the app is not connected.
 Core sends `ActivateApp` back to HMI
-    3. HMI launches the WebEngine to load the web app
+     - HMI launches the WebEngine to load the web app
-  b) and the app is listed by the HMI directly (app is set with `enabled=false`)
+2. app is set with `enabled=false` (app listed by the HMI directly) then
-    The main proposal flow applies (see section 1.2)
+     - The main proposal flow applies (see section 1.2)

 ### Downsides and difficulties